 Cranberries may benefit gut bacteria

 July 26 2017.
-An article published on June 30, 2017 in Applied and Environmental Microbiology describes a role for cranberries in promoting the growth of beneficial intestinal bacteria.
+In September 2017, the journal Applied and Environmental Microbiology published an article that describes a role for cranberries in promoting the growth of beneficial intestinal bacteria.
 A carbohydrate that occurs in the fruit appears to function as a prebiotic: a nondigestible compound that nourishes probiotic microorganisms.

 “We're basically eating for two,” commented lead researcher David Sela, who is a nutritional microbiologist at the University of Massachusetts Amherst.
 “These gut bacteria are extremely significant to us, they really are very important.
 Our food makes a difference for us as well as the beneficial microbes that we carry around with us."

 “A lot of plant cell walls are indigestible, and indeed we cannot digest the special sugars found in cranberry cell walls called xyloglucans,” Dr Sela explained.
 "But when we eat cranberries, the xyloglucans make their way into our intestines where beneficial bacteria can break them down into useful molecules and compounds."